-Master bedrooms are typically the largest bedrooms in the house, so keep that in mind when browsing "small master bedrooms".
-They're still fairly large; just smaller than many other master bedrooms.
+Primary bedrooms are typically the largest bedrooms in the house, so keep that in mind when browsing “small primary bedrooms”.
+They’re still fairly large; just smaller than many other primary bedrooms.

-Like everything house-size, master bedrooms are a lot bigger now than they were 40 years ago.
+Like everything house-size, primary bedrooms are a lot bigger now than they were 40 years ago.
 In fact, some are bigger than small apartments having sitting areas, walk-in-closets and massive bathrooms.

-Our gallery showcases relatively small master bedrooms to give you design ideas.
+Our gallery showcases relatively small primary bedrooms to give you design ideas.
 Check them out.

 Small Dining Rooms

 Many homes these days don’t have a formal dining room.
 Instead, the open living space includes one main dining area.
 Because it’s open, it’s flexible as to how much space you can allot for the dining area.

 That said, open concept apartments and condos can leave only a tiny space for dining.
 Moreover, some houses still have a formal dining room, but it may be small.

 Either way, it’s fun to get inspired by how other small dining areas handle the limited space.
 Check out small dining rooms at: